Can You Improve Your Autoimmune Condition with Functional Medicine?

 NSAIDs

-Unfortunately, these prostaglandins also support the mucosal layer in our digestive tract, and so NSAIDs can cause gastrointestinal related side effects such as nausea and diarrhoea.
+While that helps with pain and inflammation, prostaglandins also protect the stomach and intestinal lining, so NSAIDs can cause gastrointestinal side effects such as nausea, dyspepsia, and diarrhoea.

 Steroids